Basic SEO Knowledge: 19 Tips You Should Know

 An example of a transactional query would be “what is the price of a pencil?”.
 Others use the search engine to navigate to a precise website.
 An example is “the official website of Toyota”.

 Sometimes, there is no clear definition of the type of query.
 For instance, “where can I buy a card for $1?”
 Use your keyword to target your audience.
 If you are into sales, use transactional keywords.

 Search for prospective keywords to gain insights into the search intents.

 Speed is one of the yardsticks used by search engines to rank websites.
 The faster search engines can access your website, the better your ranking.
 Advance your loading time by using the tip about the multimedia above.

 Avoid website design mistakes and use a content distribution network to alleviate the content delivery load.
-Use compress files to make your page load faster.
+Use compressed files to make your page load faster.

 5. Optimize your multimedia

 Multimedia adds effects to your online content.
-Images, audios, and videos must be optimized to complement your content.
+Images, audio, and videos must be optimized to complement your content.